fiachra/GlofoxMembers-RN/README.md

 This application is designed to fulfil the requirement of the Glofox dev test based [here](https://bitbucket.org/glofox/app-recruitment).
 As an experiement I have, for the first time, userd React-native to create a cross platform app to fulfil the requiemnts of the task.

 The lazy loading portion of the task is achieved uing the FlatList component native to React-native.
 The component state stores the current data page.
 By binding a callback to the onEndReached method this allowes us to update the state for a new page and request the new data in a handleLoadMore function.

+The Search functionality is limited due to the currnet requirement to match exact names are addresses.

+To install a the current Android version download and install the following [APK File](https://s3-eu-west-1.amazonaws.com/fiachramatthewsfileshare/app-release.apk).

 |![alt-text-1](Screenshots/List.png "Member List") | ![alt-text-2](Screenshots/Search.png "Search") |